COVID-19 Vaccination Eligibility

 The NHS COVID pass shows evidence of your coronavirus (COVID-19) vaccination status or recovery from COVID-19.
 You may be asked to show your pass when travelling abroad – always check the entry requirements for the country you’re visiting.

-If you do not have access to these online methods, then you can request a letter to be sent to you via the online service or by calling 119.
+If you do not have access to these online methods, then you can request a letter to be sent to you by calling 119.

 Please note that as a GP practice, we cannot provide letters regarding your vaccination status or recent test results.